Satellite conjunction analysis and the false confidence theorem: Introduction

 \section{Introduction}

 A satellite conjunction is an event in which two satellites or a satellite and a piece of debris are estimated to pass near each other.
 The goal of satellite conjunction analysis is to determine whether the risk of collision is high enough to necessitate a collision avoidance maneuver.
 Avoiding collision is not just important to the individual satellite operator.
-Everyone in the aerospace industry has a stake in minimizing the number of in-orbit collisions.
+Everyone in the space industry has a stake in minimizing the number of in-orbit collisions.
 Each collision adds to the debris already in orbit, and in aggregate, this debris has the potential to make low Earth orbit unnavigable \cite{kessler2010kessler,liou2006risks,liou2008instability}.
-The situation is further exacerbated by the fact that the number of active satellites is expected to dramatically increase over the next few years \cite{India2017Launch,wapo2016floodorbit}.
-So, while some of the issues involved in conjunction analysis may initially seem arcane, correctly resolving those issues is of existential importance to the aerospace industry.
+So, while some of the issues involved in conjunction analysis may initially seem arcane, correctly resolving those issues is of existential importance to the space industry.